mbtech1177/web/README.md

 > Yes, we moved [Instabot](https://github.com/instagrambot/instabot) to the browser.
 No coding skills needed!

+## Features

+- Like posts by hashtag
+- Like posts by user
+- Follow users' followers
+- Follow users' followings
+- Follow users' who posted to hashtag
+- Download users' followers
+- Already-downloaded results will be available after manual stop or even error
+- ...
+And many more are coming!
+Drop us a line into Telegram: https://t.me/instabotproject

 ## Minimal Requirements

 While we are in early alpha version, to use our service you should fit these requirements: